All Episodes

 Yes.

-Is already doing things the American people don't want.
+He's already doing things the American people don't want.

-Now he is defying it appears a federal judge.
+Now he is defying, it appears, a federal judge.

 The rest of us can't do this.